chrissound/Human-Friendly-Commands/Readme.md

 This will generate two files:
 `commands.sh` and `commands.txt`

+Add `source path/to/commands.sh` to your shell startup (`~/.bashrc` for bash).
+The functions and aliases will then be availble in your command prompt.

 ## FZF configuration:

-Add `commands.sh` to your PATH.
-The functions and aliases will then be availble in your command prompt.

 You may need to modify the path below to where you have actually cloned down the repo.
 ZSH keybindng (bind `CTRL-Z` to `cat ~/Projects/LinuxCommandLib/commands.txt | fzf --height 25%`):